 Activation in Long-Term Care

-This project evaluates the activation programme in the Genossenschaft Alterszentrum Kreuzlingen using a participatory approach.
-Based on this, recommendations will be made to develop a more needs-based activation offer for the residents.
+This project evaluated the activation programme at the Genossenschaft Alterszentrum Kreuzlingen using a participatory approach.
+Based on this, recommendations were made to develop a more needs-based activation offer for the residents.

 - Lead school School of Health Professions

 - Research unit Field of Innovation – Psychosocial Health